 About our Farm

-Farmer Profiles: Colin Lyman and Kevin Kelly
+Farmer Profiles: Colin Lyman, Kevin Kelly, and Kristen Allen

 Colin Lyman grew up in Columbia, MD and attended Stevenson University until graduating in 2012.
 During his time there he stumbled upon The 6th Branch and has been a member of the organization ever since.
 When asked to be a VISTA for The 6th Branch to work on the Oliver Community Farm (OCF) he gladly accepted and has been learning to farm ever since it got started in 2013.

 Kevin Kelly is a long time resident of the Oliver Community and stumbled upon The 6th Branch just as it was starting to take off.
 After many years of cooking and being curious about healthy food in the city.
 Also an avid vegetable lover has helped turn his passion into farming and making sure that kids are learning to eat healthy.

 Kirsten is the lead of Meraki Community Uplift and helps lead the distribution of produce bags to the local senior centers and to community members.
 She also works with the youth in the neighborhood to expose them to different opportunities such as soap box derby races

 Where we grow:

 We grow in raised beds at 1600 Ellsworth St and 1400 Bethel Street.
 The area is split by the train tracks going right before it goes into the tunnel to Penn Station.

 We are working to set up a CSA like model to distribute to senior centers and residents in the Oliver community.